oskarflygare/quartz/content/sources/scientific-publications/andersson2023.md

 ---
 # My notes
 - Female adolescents were 3 times more likely than males to get a bipolar diagnosis
-- I really like this!
-They used open data from Socialstyrelsen only, no consents or ethical permits needed, and still managed to produce a super well-done and important article.
+- They used open data from Socialstyrelsen only, no consents or ethical permits needed, and still managed to produce a super well-done and important article.
 Are there any other regional and year-by-year differences that we should explore?
 	- What makes the case for bipolar disorder particularly strong is that the underlying construct is likely very stable and therefore regional differences can be attributed to health-care practices.

 > *Notably, bipolar disorder diagnosis frequencies were robustly associated with decreased suicide death rates in male adolescents [...]*